 Maduro announces 30 days of electricity rationing in Venezuela

-Crippled infrastructure, little investment in the power grid and poor maintenance have all contributed to electricity problem.
+The measures are a stark admission by the government - which blamed repeated power outages in March on sabotage - that there is not enough electricity to go around, and that the power crisis is here to stay.

-VENEZUELA - Venezuela's President Nicolas Maduro announced 30 days of electricity rationing on Sunday, after his government said it was reducing the length of the workday and keeping schools closed due to devastating blackouts plaguing the country.
+CARACAS - Venezuela's President Nicolas Maduro announced 30 days of electricity rationing Sunday, after his government said it was shortening the working day and keeping schools closed due to blackouts.

+Angry Venezuelans, meanwhile, took to the streets of Caracas to protest the power cuts and water shortages.

-The measures are a stark admission by the government - which has sought to blame repeated blackouts in March on sabotage - that there is not enough electricity to go around, and that the power crisis is here to stay.
+The measures are a stark admission by the government - which blamed repeated power outages in March on sabotage - that there is not enough electricity to go around, and that the power crisis is here to stay.

+The blackouts have worsened already dire economic and living conditions in the country, which sits on the world's largest proven oil reserves.

+Power failures come alongside a political showdown between Maduro and opposition leader Juan Guaido, who is recognized as interim president by the United States and more than 50 other countries.

-Speaking on state television, Maduro said he had approved "a 30-day plan" to ration power, "with an emphasis on guaranteeing water service."
+Speaking on state television, Maduro said he had approved "a 30-day plan" to ration power.

+He did not detail how it would work but said there would be "an emphasis on guaranteeing water service".

+Maduro also acknowledged that many Venezuelans could not watch his broadcast because they had no electricity.

-Crippled infrastructure, little investment in the power grid and poor maintenance have all contributed to electricity problem.
+Crippled infrastructure, little investment in the power grid and poor maintenance have all contributed to electricity problems.

 Earlier on Sunday, authorities announced other measures as a result of the electricity shortage.